 Quit FileMaker if open, otherwise it will overwite the plist change that we’re about to make to enable WebKit debugging.

 For FileMaker Pro 19, type or paste this into the terminal.
-And…yes, advanced12 is the correct parameter for version 19:
+And…yes, pro12 is the correct parameter, even for version 19:

 defaults write com.filemaker.client.pro12 WebKitDebugDeveloperExtrasEnabled -bool YES

 For FileMaker Pro 18 and older, check out this blog post.